Azure/custom-script-extension-linux/README.md

 * `storageAccountName`: (optional, string) the name of storage account.
 If you specify storage credentials, all `fileUris` must be URLs for Azure Blobs.
 * `storageAccountKey`: (optional, string) the access key of storage account
-* `managedIdentity`: (optional, jsonObject) the managed identity to use for downloading form fileUris.
-It can contain an empty object, or an object containing "client-id" or an "object-id" field
+* `managedIdentity`: (optional, json object) the [managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) for downloading file(s)
   * `clientId`: (optional, string) the client id of the managed identity
   * `objectId`: (optional, string) the object id of the managed identity